|

 how

-When you engage in moderate exercise, your body uses up glucose at a
+When you engage in exercise, your body uses up glucose at a far higher rate

-far higher rate than when you are sedentary.
-This lowers your blood sugar
+than when you are sedentary.
+This lowers your blood sugar levels, while also

-- Exercise improves circulation, easing cramping in the legs or a
+improves circulation, easing cramping in the legs or the

 "tingling feelings" that many diabetics experience in their